I’m in danger of becoming homeless

 Realms Half-Post-Mortem (from LD39)

-I don’t remember when I started writing this, but it has been at least a year, and it’s clear I will not finish it.
+I started writing this in September 2018, and didn’t get very far.
+It’s clear I will not finish it.
 That said, I do want a record of its existence here, so I’m publishing it now.

 To describe it in one word, ambitious.
 An asynchronous web-based multi-user dungeon, that looks and feels like a terminal.
 Everyone starts in nullspace with 1 health.
 Kill players and take their souls to power up the other Realms to access them.